 FDORA addresses the long-standing issue of underrepresentation in clinical trials.
 Historically, the FDA encouraged but could not enforce the inclusion of diverse patient populations in late-stage clinical trials.
+This led to a lack of comprehensive data on how different demographic groups responded to FDA-regulated products.

 Mandated Diversity Action Plans:

 Under FDORA, sponsors conducting phase 3 clinical trials or other pivotal studies for drugs and devices are now required to submit “diversity action plans.”
 These plans aim to ensure the inclusion of a broad spectrum of participants, covering various racial, ethnic, gender, and social backgrounds.
+The objective is to obtain more representative data, which can lead to better and more inclusive healthcare outcomes.

 Broader Implications: